nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Show the list of modules that are the given module's prerequisites.

 **Note**: `preq` is not always able to show prerequisites for all modules due to limitations of the NUSMods API.
+- Some modules may list a prerequisite module code that is no longer offered in the current academic year.
+Such modules will not be shown in the list of prerequisites after running `preq`.
-Some modules have a prerequisite description but the NUSMods API is unable to provide prerequisite module codes.
+- Some modules have a prerequisite description but the NUSMods API is unable to provide prerequisite module codes (e.g `LLJ5479`).
+- The `preq` command does not show and/or relationships between prerequisite modules.

 ### Add modules to user list: `add`